OmarAglan/ArbSh/README.md

 - **Features:**
   - Arabic command and parameter name support is implemented via the `[ArabicName]` attribute.
   - **Full Arabic text rendering (visual BiDi/RTL display in the console) is not yet implemented (pending Phase 5).**
-  - No scripting features (variables are hardcoded in Parser for testing, no user-defined variables, functions, flow control, etc.).
+  - No scripting features (variables are hardcoded in Parser for testing, no user-defined variables, functions, flow control, etc.) (Phase 7).
   - No tab completion, interactive command history (beyond basic OS terminal history), or shell aliasing features.

 ## Conclusion

 ArbSh is making strong progress in its transformation into a modern, PowerShell-inspired C# shell with a unique emphasis on first-class Arabic language support.
-The core parsing and concurrent execution engine is robust, and the foundational BiDi logic has been successfully ported.
-The immediate next steps involve implementing sub-expression execution, followed by the critical Phase 5 task of integrating the BiDi algorithm with console rendering to bring true Arabic display capabilities to the shell.
+The core parsing and concurrent execution engine is robust.
+The critical `GetCharType` component of the BiDi algorithm is now accurately implemented using ICU4N.
+The immediate next steps involve the **full implementation of UAX #9 level resolution (X,W,N,I rules) in `ProcessRuns`**, followed by implementing sub-expression execution, and then the critical Phase 5 task of integrating the BiDi algorithm with console rendering.